doreenlulu/Good-Will-Cargo-front-end/README.md

 run either code . or atom . based on your prefered text editor.

 # Technologies Used
-Most of the fuctionalities in this app was achieved using React js.
+Most of the functionalities in this app was achieved using React js.

 React JS, CSS, Bootstrap, Reactstrap and Markdown.